Ambareen15/Ambareens-portfolio/README.md

 * social/contact icons fix to side when user starts scrolling
 * button to go back to the top of page displays when user starts scrolling
 * arrow on hero page moves up and down infinitely
-* formsubmit API used to send form submissions to my inbox
+* form spree API used to send form submissions to my inbox
 * fully responsive

 ## To Do